uberspark/uberxmhf/tee-cred/trunk/doc/design.md

 audit-nonce, audit-string, time, etc., let's seal it for ourselves and make the calling program give it back to us when it wants to execute the command. we'll need the pcr-at-origin feature in seal to validate this data.

 XXX - nope, won't work.
 This would allow unlimited replay of a command within the audit-time-threshold.
 Let's just store the state inside the PAL instead.
 It can be non-reentrant for now.
 Later we can have the PAL store the state for several outstanding requests.

+We *could* only store the audit-nonces inside the PAL and have the regular program store the rest of the saved data for us.
+This would reduce the memory requirement inside the PAL, but wouldn't really simplify anything since we'd still need to keep track of pending audit-nonces inside the PAL.

 ## Human-readable vs compact command\audit strings